HTTP-RPC/Kilo/README.md

     ]

 ## Implementations
 Support currently exists for implementing HTTP-RPC services in Java, and consuming services in Java, Objective-C/Swift, or JavaScript.
 For examples and additional information, please see the [wiki](https://github.com/gk-brown/HTTP-RPC/wiki).
-For questions and general feedback, please visit the [discussion forum](https://disqus.com/home/channel/httprpc/).

 # Java Server
 The Java server implementation of HTTP-RPC allows developers to create and publish HTTP-RPC web services in Java.
 It is distributed as a JAR file that contains the following classes: